- Outdoor Ice Skating Rinks in Chicago

 View this post on Instagram

-Cost: Admission is FREE, however a credit card is required to hold reservations.
-Bring your own skates or rent skates online for $8.
+Cost: Admission is FREE.
+Bring your own skates or rent skates for $8.
+FREE parking with validation.

 Where: 5501 Park Place, Rosemont, IL 60018

-The Bobby Hull Community Ice Rink is open for open skate, stick & hockey.
+The Bobby Hull Community Ice Rink will open for open skate, stick & hockey.

-When: Dates and times change weekly.
+When: Opens November 28, 2021.
+Dates and times change weekly.
 Check their facebook page for updates.

 Where: Cicero Community Park, 3400 S. 53rd Avenue, Cicero, IL 60804